 Time to pull another fun one from the archives!
 This article first appeared in issue #81 (November 2011) of Renaissance magazine.
-None of the photos here appeared in the magazine — they own their pictures.
+None of the photos here appeared in the magazine; they own their pictures.
+The picture to the right is from a presentation I did for the Carbon County Historical Society on the history of kilts.
+I also covered much of this material in a guest visit to a local high school, where I explained that everything they saw in Braveheart was wrong.

 There is no more recognizable symbol of Scotland than a man in a kilt.
 If you wish to celebrate your Scottish heritage at the next Renaissance festival you attend, a kilt is the obvious choice, and we all know the ladies love a man in a kilt!